 Unexpected changes in your financial situation may make it more difficult to manage outstanding debts, such as a mortgage or credit card bills.
 In all circumstances, it’s best to speak to your lender in good time before payments are overdue, to explain the situation.
 Many lenders are happy to amend payment plans to accommodate short-term financial difficulties.

 Here are some key ways you may be able to make your financial commitments more manageable.

-Many lenders (including credit card providers) are currently offering short-term payment holidays, where you and your lender agree to freeze monthly payments for a certain period.
-Your lender may also be temporarily waiving late payment fees, or able to offer reduced interest rates on top of this, so it’s worth checking your lender’s website to see what specific concessions they are offering.
+Many lenders (including credit card providers) can offer short-term payment holidays, where you and your lender agree to freeze monthly payments for a certain period.
+Your lender may be able to temporarily waive late payment fees, or able to offer reduced interest rates on top of this, so it’s worth checking your lender’s website to see what specific concessions they are offering.

 Keep in mind that you will still owe any outstanding balance, and may still accrue interest on this during any payment holiday.

 For more information on credit card payment holidays, visit the Financial Conduct Authority’s website.

 Visit Halifax’s website to see examples of how a payment holiday could affect your payment schedule in future.

 You may also be able to increase the limit on your credit card by speaking to your provider.
 Make sure you have a plan in place to repay what you spend though, as unpaid credit card debt can quickly get out of hand.
 If you already find it difficult to manage your monthly payments, speak to your lender to see if you can arrange a more manageable repayment schedule.

 If you have outstanding credit card debts – or plan to make a large credit card purchase in the near future – it’s worth looking at your card’s APR, as this sets how much interest you pay on the money you owe.